cbmLAD/cbmLAD_project/README.md

 ### 🟢 One-vs-All (OVA)

 - Each class is compared **against all other classes combined**.
-- Patterns are generated per class as:
+- For exampl, patterns are generated per class as:
   - $P_1^+, P_1^-, P_2^+, P_2^-, \\ldots$

 ![OVA Illustration](OVA.png)